jakhar434/DairyDash/README.md

 ## 👨‍💼 About SHIRO

 SHIRO (白 - meaning "white" in Japanese) is dedicated to bringing premium quality dairy products and artisanal condiments directly to your door.
-All our products are:
+All our products feature authentic SHIRO branding and premium packaging.
+Our offerings include:
 - 100% pure with no artificial additives
 - Sourced from trusted local farms
 - Quality assured through rigorous testing
 - Delivered fresh to maintain maximum nutrition
 - Crafted with care and tradition
+- Authentic product photography with SHIRO branding
+- Competitive Indian rupee pricing

 Every spoonful represents our commitment to excellence and your family's health.